 - This blog by BOP Consulting is a very useful summary of some of the key messages from the day.

 Centre for Cities data

-The Centre for Cities has a brilliant cities’ data-dashboard, with a wide range of interactive data (similar to the image here).
+The Centre for Cities has a brilliant cities’ data-dashboard, with a wide range of data, research and interactive maps (similar to the image here).